suchyta1/Valarauko/README.md

 The package doesn't require any installation itself, per se.
 But there are about a gazillion dependencies you need for this to actually run, most of which are python modules.
 If you're trying to get this working somewhere, probably I know about it and am helping you anyway.
+Right now I have it installed on the Astro cluster at BNL, and Edison at NERSC.
+It's more or less installed on Cori too, (unless the hpcp modules changed there too), but I'm getting very slow performance there for some reason, so I'm not using Cori.

 ## Generating simulation positions